vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

 ## Install a Certificate

-The [`Install-VCFCertificate`](../functions/Install-VCFCertificate.md) cmdlet will replace the certificate for an ESXi host or for each ESXi host in a cluster.
+The [`Install-VcfCertificate`](../functions/Install-VcfCertificate.md) cmdlet will replace the certificate for an ESX host or for each ESX host in a cluster.
 You must provide the directory containing the signed certificate files.
 Certificate names should be in format <FQDN>.cer (_e.g._, sfo01-m01-esx01.sfo.rainpole.io.cer.)
-The workflow will put the ESXi host in maintenance mode (with full data migration for vSAN only), disconnect the ESXi host from the vCenter Server, replace the certificate, restart the ESXi host, and the exit maintenance mode once the ESXi host is online.
+The workflow will put the ESX host in maintenance mode (with full data migration for vSAN only), disconnect the ESX host from the vCenter, replace the certificate, restart the ESX host, and the exit maintenance mode once the ESX host is online.

-### Install a Certificate to Each ESXi Host in a Cluster
+### Install a Certificate to Each ESX Host in a Cluster

 1. Start PowerShell (Run as Administrator).